 The Creative Methods lab has been funded by the Transforming Sexuality and Gender Research Cluster, so Cluster bookings take highest priority.
 Staff associated with Psychology can book the lab if it is not required by the Cluster.
 Priority is given to the cluster, then psychology.
 If a booking is made by a lower priority need it may be cancelled if a higher priority need arises.

 Just to stress – if you are struggling with research methods or SPSS it is so much better to get help early on rather than waiting till exam/data analysis time, letting all the questions mount up, getting more and more confused – and finally realising you’ve got a mountain to climb and no more time.
-No question is too silly for the drop-ins!
+No question is too silly!
 Often the questions you think are the silliest are the most useful ones to get clear in your head early on.